AJCrowley/mpv-synth/README.md

 ### Browser extensions

-The browser extensions are entirely optional — mpv-synth works perfectly as a local media player without them.
+The browser extensions are entirely optional — mpv-synth works perfectly as a local mpv-based media player without them.

 To install: